Opentrons/opentrons/RELEASING.md

 # Releasing Software (for Opentrons developers)

-Below you will find instructions for release processes for projects within our monorepo.
-The main goal of our process is to neatly document any changes that may happen during QA, such as bug fixes, and separate production concerns from our development branch.
+Below you will find instructions for the release processes for projects within this monorepo.

 ## Releasing Robot Software Stacks